chanzuckerberg/napari-hub-cli/README.md

         /.napari/config.yml: project_urls, User Support
 ```

-You can then use `check-metadata` to get a display of just the missing metadata.
+You can then use `check-missing` to get a display of just the missing metadata.
 See [Customizing Your Plugin Listing](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md) for a detailed guide on how you can add this metadata
 to your project.